-Department of Computing, Imperial College 180 Queen's Gate, London SW7 2BZ, UK {rak,ft}@doc.ic.ac.uk
+Department of Computing, Imperial College London South Kensington Campus, London SW7 2AZ, UK {rak,ft}@doc.ic.ac.uk

 Abstract

 We present a family of dialectic proof procedures for the admissibility semantics of assumption-based argumentation.
 These proof procedures are defined for any conventional logic formulated as a collection of inference rules and show how any such logic can be extended to a dialectic argumentation system.